ideas/guides/style/nodejs/README.md

   - Never use the `Function` constructor to create a new function.
 Creating a function in this way evaluates a string similarly to `eval()`, which opens vulnerabilities.

   - Never mutate parameters.
-Overwriting parameters can lead to unexpected behavior, especially when accessing the arguments object.
 Manipulating objects passed in as parameters can cause unwanted variable side effects in the original caller.

+  - Never reassign parameters.
+Reassigning parameters can lead to unexpected behavior, especially when accessing the `arguments` object.
+It can also cause optimization issues, especially in V8.

 ## Arrow Functions